Skip to content

 The AI runs without interruption.
 Powerful for well-defined, low-risk tasks.
 Dangerous for anything touching sensitive code.

-YOLO mode auto-accepts all changes and commands.
-Background Agent runs tasks asynchronously in isolated worktrees:
+Auto-Run set to Run Everything (informally called YOLO mode) auto-accepts all changes and commands.
+Cloud Agent runs tasks asynchronously in an isolated cloud environment:

 Fix all ESLint warnings in src/components/.
 Run npm run lint